perumallayuvasai/Employee_Management_System/README.md

 - **Update Employee**: Allows the user to edit existing employee details.
 - **Delete Employee**: Allows the user to remove employee records.
 - **View Employees**: Displays a list of all employees with basic details.
-- **Search Employees**: Provides the ability to search for employees by name, ID, or department.
 - **Filter Employees**: Enables filtering of employee records based on job role, department, and more.
 - **Pagination**: Displays employee records in a paginated format for easier browsing.